tutorial · 8 min read · April 18, 2026

 </script>

-By default, ShaderGradient renders as a full-viewport element with position: absolute; inset: 0.
-Place it as the first child of a position: relative container and it fills the space.
+By default, ShaderGradient renders as a block element that fills its container.
+Place it as the first child of a position: relative container with a height and it fills the space.

 Choosing a Preset

-The component ships with six presets that cover the most common use cases:
+The full catalog is 37 presets; these six cover the most common use cases:

 • aurora — Blue/green/purple, slow wave.
 Works universally.